 The core benefit is simplification.
 Instead of juggling fuel cards, corporate credit cards, and petty cash, you have one streamlined system that is also cheaper.
 This cuts administrative work by over 10 hours per month and provides a clear, real-time view of your company's financial health.

 Making this level of centralisation work smoothly relies on one critical piece of the puzzle.
-An effective payment provider integration is the technical backbone that holds a truly unified system together.
+The payment layer, controls, receipt capture, and accounting sync all need to work together in one operating model for the system to stay reliable at scale.

 The final piece is getting your expense platform to talk directly to your accounting software.
 When these systems are connected, the entire workflow becomes seamless.
 No more chasing invoices or tedious manual data entry; it all just flows.